jcvernaleo/brewing/Seasick-Brewing.md

 limitless fresh water from U.S. Great Lakes offer a tempting alternative (though, with their own set of issues - particularly the rather harsh winters they withstand).
-It's worth noting that water from the Great Lakes is incredibly desirable for brew operations.
+It's worth noting that water from the Great Lakes (spare Erie) is incredibly desirable for brew operations.

 The second use of water is as a thermal reservoir, generally to cool the wort very quickly.
 In this case, brewing on a boat provides